Key Takeaways

 Where Simply Business performs best:

-• Buyers comfortable navigating coverage options independently
+• Buyers navigate coverage options on their own

 Where Simply Business performs less competitively: